-Table 8: Scoreboard approach results
+Table 9: Scoreboard approach results

-66. Accordingly, it can be concluded that 22% of category of pressures recorded in Mediterranean against the list of main activities in terms of pressures as provided by ICZM Protocol and other Barcelona Convention's Protocols, contribute to generation of marine litter impacts on ecosystem components.
-The 24% and 27 % of all categories of pressures related to marine litter generate impacts over ecosystems in coastal and offshore areas respectively (Table 4).-According to this it can be concluded that 24% respectively 27 % of all categories of pressures related to marine litter generate impacts over ecosystems of coastal respectively offshore areas.-Moreover, 12% of all categories of pressures related to marine litter generate impacts over ecosystems from inland areas.
+67. Accordingly, it can be concluded that 22% of pressure categories recorded in Mediterranean against the list of main activities in terms of pressures as provided by ICZM Protocol and other Barcelona Convention's Protocols, contribute to generation of marine litter impacts on ecosystem components.
+The 24% and 27 % of all pressures categories related to marine litter generate impacts over ecosystems in coastal and offshore areas respectively.-Moreover, 12% of all pressures categories related to marine litter generate impacts over ecosystems from inland areas (Table 9).

-67. In order to reach the GES, efforts should be focused in decreasing the impact of the 3 specific activities as identified the most important on marine litter generation (Table 8).
+68. In order to reach the GES, efforts should be focused in decreasing the impact of the 3 specific activities as identified the most important on marine litter generation (Table 8).
 This would allow the decrease of the total amount of marine litter recorded in the surveys.
-If the implementation of key/selected reduction and prevention measures in the Mediterranean is applied in a coherent way across the region, there is an indication for WM, AD and CM reaching GES, while EM will reach a medium colour status range, decreasing the effects and impacts on marine and coastal environment.
+If the implementation of key/selected reduction and prevention measures in the Mediterranean is applied in a coherent way across the region, there is an indication for WM, AD and CM reaching GES, while EM will reach a moderate colour status, decreasing the effects and impacts on marine and coastal environment.

-68. A number of measures can be proposed (listed hereunder) to be applied at national level, focusing on the activities that are contributing with a high level of interaction in the respective subregions (Tables 6 and 7): i.e., urbanization, tourism, fishing and agriculture.
+69. A number of measures can be proposed (listed hereunder) to be applied at national level, focusing on the activities that are contributing with a high level of interaction in the respective subregions (Tables 6 and 7): i.e., urbanization, tourism, fishing and agriculture.
 The other activities with high impact in the Mediterranean (Table 8) have an irregular relevance depending on the subregion: